yplzoe/coffee-map/README.md

 # Coffee Map

 Welcome to my project!
 Coffee Map is a website that made in Python and Flask framework.
-It provides users to search for cafes by location and tags.
+It provides users to search for coffee shops by location and feature tags.

 WEBSITE: <https://www.goforacoffee.site>